 MyCollegeSuccessStory.com logo

 Questions about some of the terminology used in this article?
 Get more information (definitions and links) on key academic terms by going to our College Success Glossary.

-Katharine Hansen, PhD, QuintCareers.com Creative Director Katharine Hansen, Ph.D., is an educator, author, and blogger who provides content for MyCollegeSuccessStory.com.
+Katharine Hansen, PhD, EmpoweringSites.com Creative Director Katharine Hansen, Ph.D., is an educator, author, and blogger who provides content for EmpoweringSites.com, including MyCollegeSuccessStory.com.
 Katharine, who earned her PhD in organizational behavior from Union Institute & University, Cincinnati, OH, is author of Dynamic Cover Letters for New Graduates and A Foot in the Door: Networking Your Way into the Hidden Job Market (both published by Ten Speed Press), as well as Top Notch Executive Resumes (Career Press); and with Randall S. Hansen, Ph.D., Dynamic Cover Letters, Write Your Way to a Higher GPA (Ten Speed), and The Complete Idiot's Guide to Study Skills (Alpha).
-She is also Creative Director and Associate Publisher at Quintessential Careers, edits QuintZine, an electronic newsletter for jobseekers, and blogs about storytelling in the job search at A Storied Career.
-Visit her personal Website or reach her by e-mail at kathy(at)quintcareers.com.
+She curates, crafts, and delivers compelling content online, in print, on stage, and in the classroom.
+Visit her personal Website KatharineHansenPhD.com or reach her by e-mail at kathy(at)astoriedcareer.com.
+Check out Dr. Hansen on GooglePlus.

+MyCollegeSuccessStory.com logo